Skytopia > Projects > Technology/science articles > Finding the best internet web site hosting services using Google

 More details on the process of filtering and selecting phrases

-• Phrase selection - The phrases selected were chosen according to how many applicable results were thrown up by Google.
+• Phrase selection: - The phrases selected were chosen according to how many applicable results were thrown up by Google.
 This increases the reliability of the results.
 Example: "avoid host x" appears more often than "host x is a load of rubbish".
+More phrases in the future are planned.

-• Intial filtering of hosts - Hundreds of hosts were initially checked to see if they appeared in Alexa's top 150,000 web sites.
-Around half of these made the 'short list' of the 63 as presented above.
+• Intial filtering of hosts: - Hundreds of hosts were initially checked to see if they appeared in Alexa's top 150,000 web sites.
+Around half of these made the 'short list' of the initial 63 (of which 57 are presented above).
 The other half were excluded because they were not popular enough according to Google.

-• Duplication: "fortunecity is * great" is a good example of duplicates from Google.
+• Duplication: At the time, "fortunecity is * great" was a good example of duplicates from Google.
 Out of the 180 listed, only 10 aren't dupes!
 I specially developed software to remove all of these duplicates.

 • Cash incentives: - It was much easier filtering out negative comments from the results than positive.
-The reason for this is because people may recommend a host for commision/affiliate purposes rather than because they genuinely think the host provider in question is particularly good.
+The reason for this is because people may recommend a host for commission/affiliate purposes rather than because they genuinely think the host provider in question is particularly good.
 Host reviewing sites will tend to do this a lot, and it's easy to see how bias can creep in - thus losing the objectivity of the results.
-For the top hosts, we sifted through every result to see whether people were promoting a host for monetary purposes (affiliate link).
-In particular, Dreamhost and Lunarpages had quite a lot of them.
+For the top hosts, we sifted through every result to see whether people were promoting a host for monetary purposes (affiliate link), and exlcuded these from the total.

 • Google's unpredictibility: - Problems arose when the EXACT same search resulted in far fewer results sometimes than other times.
 For example, a search for "tripod is great" can reveal either "1 - 87 of about 188" ...or...
 "1 - 100 of about 577", depending on what mood Google is in (or more technically, what data center Google fetches the search results from).
 Because of this, I always double and triple checked the results at various times, and used the larger number of results as the final data collection for my analysis.
 You'll see I've marked the 'total results' next to each rating in the table so you can verify them for yourself.